 How credit utilization works

-Here’s a simple illustration: you have a credit card with a $500 limit and you use $250 to make a purchase.
+Here’s a simple illustration: You have a credit card with a $500 limit and you use $250 to make a purchase.
 Your credit utilization ratio is 50 percent.
 This is going to be bad for your credit score.
-Conventional wisdom says you need to use no more than 30 percent, or $150, to keep from losing points in your credit score.
+Conventional wisdom says not to use more than 30 percent, or $150 in this case, to keep from losing points in your credit score.
 Keep in mind that this is the total amount you should spend in one billing cycle on this card.

 Chances are you have at least one more credit card, so we have to take that into account as well.
 Let’s say the second card has a $1,500 limit and you have used $400.
 This puts you between the 25 percent and 30 percent utilization ratio on this card.
 This is important because while each card will be counted separately, they will also be combined to come up with a total.